I’m burning fat, so why am I not losing weight?

 Are you sick of crunches?
 Or maybe planks just aren’t doing it for you anymore.
 If your usual core routine is losing its appeal, it’s probably time to level up.
 And don’t worry — there’s no shortage of grueling ab exercises out there.

-SEE ALSO Wabtec: Apprenticeship programme 2023
+SEE ALSO Sedibeng TVET College Apprenticeship Application Details 2023

 Next time you’re feeling particularly bored with your core workouts, burn out your abdominal muscles with these five exercises, courtesy of Mathew Forzaglia, certified personal trainer and founder of Forzag Fitness on the NEOU App.